tordevries/debuggr/README.md

 # debuggr
 A single self-contained PHP file to support reading any text file on another's server.
 It was originally designed to allow a programming instructor to read server-side code written by his students.

 The code includes very basic security options, such as simple password protection, and forced SSL.
 If a password is required (and it should be!), access will be authorized via a session.
 As a result, this requires use of a cookie.

+---
 ## Installation and Use
 Whether you use the verbose or minified versions, installation is the same: upload the debuggr.php file to your hosting, and configure the variable options at the beginning of the document.

-Then, when you access file, add a parameter named "file" set to the filename (or pathname) of the file you want to read.Then
+Then, when you access file, add a parameter named "file" set to the filename (or pathname) of the file you want to read.

 For example: this URL...